Food Business Owner Fixing a Zero Food Hygiene Rating To The Door

 ‘’Forget about the training for now.
 You need to tackle the first notice immediately, because the EHO will be back soon.
 If things aren’t sorted, prosecution is likely to be on the cards’’.

-Why Had Food Hygiene Standards Slipped?
+How Food Hygiene Standards Can Slip

 I wanted to understand how a business that previously scored 4s and 5s could end up here – with a 0 star hygiene rating.